Master of Public Administration (Enhanced)

 - State/territory (especially Victorian) legislative regimes for the regulation of personal information

-- Current topics in privacy law such as privacy and the media, privacy and health information, online privacy (including anti-spam laws), telecommunications and surveillance privacy
+- Current topics in privacy law such as privacy and the media, privacy and health information, online privacy, telecommunications and surveillance privacy

 - Current reform inquiries and proposals and likely reforms.

-Environmental law deals with some of the most vital but also highly controversial issues within Australia and the global society.
-Environmental issues are a prominent feature of public debate, scientific research and regulatory action and this subject canvasses how law has evolved in response to such challenges, as well as identifying where reform may be required.
-The subject equips students with a strong grounding in the foundational principles of environmental law in Australia by reference to the Commonwealth Environment Protection and Biodiversity Act 1999, as well as relevant pollution control and biodiversity legislation.
-In addition, it provides an introduction to international environmental law dealing with questions such as trans-boundary harm and World Heritage protection, as well as considering how international influences have shaped the direction of Australian environmental law.
+Environmental law deals with pressing legal and social issues within Australia and the global society that range from biodiversity protection to waste reduction.
+This subject provides an overview of fundamental environmental law concepts and principles and it canvasses how law has evolved in response to global environmental challenges, such as climate change, as well as identifying where national regulatory reforms may be required.
+The subject equips students with a grounding in the principles of environmental impact assessment law by reference to the Environment Protection and Biodiversity Conservation Act 1999 (Cth).
+It examines the regulatory tools and approaches relevant to pollution control and biodiversity conservation – including offset models.
+In addition, this subject introduces international environmental law dealing with questions such as trans-boundary harm and World Heritage protection, as well as considering how international influences have shaped the direction of Australian environmental law.

 Principal topics include: